Comprehensive Guide to FLORENCE – Home of the Medici, Cradle of the Renaissance

 Florence Walks Along Four Axis

 Florence.
-Since I’ve been a fan for decades.
-Hence I decided to spend the second week of my language-learning vacanze at the Medici family’s majestic hometown.
-Every day after my lesson was over, I explored as many mesmerizing landmarks as possible.
+Since I’ve been a fan for decades, I decided to spend the second week of my language-learning vacanze at the Medici family’s majestic hometown.
+Every day after my Italian lesson was over, I explored as many mesmerizing landmarks as possible.
 To visit all the amazing places I’m introducing in this post, you should need about five to seven days.
 If you can’t afford to stay that long, just pick what suits you best.
 You can come back for the rest later.

 Howsoever, to make things easier for you, I divided this itinerary into four routes.
 A vertical axis starting at the Piazza di San Marco and leading all the way to the famous Ponte Vecchio.
 Following this route, you’ll get to see basically the most important landmarks, sites, and museums.